HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-survey-intro.md

 This page has been substantially rewritten to represent surveys/assessments using Observations.
 </div><!-- new-content -->

-﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent the questions and responses to form/survey and assessment tools such as the [Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences (PRAPARE) Survey].
-This profile encompasses single, multipart, and derived responses.
+This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent the questions and responses to form/survey and assessment tools.
+It can be used to represent individual responses, panels of multi-question surveys, and multi-select responses to “check all that apply” questions.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 These observations are distinct from observations representing individual clinical assessments made by an individual about a patient's social history and not derived from an assessment tool or survey.
-These types of observations should use the [US Core Observation Social History Profile] instead.
+These types of observations should use the [US Core Social History Assessment Observation Profile] instead.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Results profile:
+The following are example usage scenarios for this Profile:

 -   Query for survey screening results for a patient.
 -  [Record or update] screening results results belonging to a Patient